I. General Principles

 D. Scope of the Code

-1. Students and Student Groups are subject to student conduct procedures if they engage in behavior that occurs (1) on campus; or (2) off campus when such behavior disrupts or adversely affects the University community and/or surrounding neighborhoods in the pursuit of the University’s objectives.
+1. Students and Student Groups are subject to student conduct procedures if they engage in behavior that occurs (1) on Campus; or (2) off campus when such behavior disrupts or adversely affects the University community and/or surrounding neighborhoods in the pursuit of the University’s objectives.

 2. The University reserves the right to investigate and respond to any report of an alleged violation of the Code occurring on or off campus and alleged to have been committed by: